marcosvaldeni/JavaScript-Exercises/README.md

 # :clipboard: List
 **1º** Write a function that takes two values, A and B as arguments.
 Return true if the values are the same and the same type.

-**1º** Write a function that takes a number as an argument.
+**2º** Write a function that takes a number as an argument.
 If the number is even, return true if not false.

+**3º** Write a function that takes two values, A and B as arguments.
+If A is smaller than B, divide A by B. Otherwise, multiply both numbers and return the result.

 # :hammer_and_wrench: Installation